everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 We'll expand this outline in a few minutes, but this gives us quite a bit for starters.
 It's a simple spec for an admittedly simple model, but points to our first three best practices:

-* **Each example (a line beginning with `it`) only expects on thing.** Notice that I'm testing the `firstname` and </code>lastname</code> validations separately.
+* **Each example (a line beginning with `it`) only expects on thing.** Notice that I'm testing the `firstname` and `lastname` validations separately.
 This way, if an example fails, I know it's because of that _specific_ validation, and don't have to dig through RSpec's output for clues.
 * **Each example is explicit.** The descriptive string after `it` is technically optional in RSpec; however, omitting it makes your specs more difficult to read.
 * **Each example's description begins with a verb, not should.** _Should_ is redundant here, and clutters RSpec's output.
 Omitting it makes specs' output easier to read.